hpdobrica/digital-garden-public/Docker Bridge Network.md

 #> ...
 ```

 Once this is set up, every time container is created with `--network bridge`, Docker attaches it to this bridge.
-See [[Docker Container Network Setup]] for more details.
+See [[Public/Docker Container Network Setup]] for more details.